Tamari and Honey Salmon Suckers

 Sides to Tamari and Honey Salmon Suckers

-For a heartier meal, serve the salmon in a bowl over Spanish rice or Simple Rice With Parsley.
+For dinner, serve the salmon in a bowl over Spanish rice or Simple Rice With Parsley.
 Or serve the the salmon with your favorite gluten free noodle dish.

 tamari and honey salmon suckers appetizer on a plate with toothpicks